 WHAT ABOUT RELIABILITY?

 KTM acknowledges that the system is more complex and involves more parts (there’s a fuel pump, oil pump, injectors and sensors that are not required on carburetted models).
-But they also make the point they’ve tested the system extensive and found no issues, and that many of the new hardware parts are the same or similar to those that have proven their reliability of their four-stroke models.
+But they also make the point they’ve tested the system extensively and found no issues, and that many of the new hardware parts are the same or similar to those that have proven their reliability in their four-stroke models.

 DO THE 2018 MODELS GET ANY OTHER MODS?

 Yep, but only a few.
-Aside from the new graphics, the hand guards are now white, the fork guards are now black and the radiator louvres are redesigned to prevent them from clogging up with mud as easily.
+Aside from the new graphics, the hand guards are now white, the fork protectors are now black and the radiator louvres are redesigned to prevent them from clogging up with mud as easily.
 Plus the front of the two-strokes’ fuel tanks have been modified slightly to create more room for the oil filler cap (which now sits on the frame’s backbone, just behind the steering head).
 But the biggest change is to the settings in the WP Xplor fork that was introduced across KTM’s entire enduro range last year.
 By better marrying the flex characteristics of the Xplor fork’s inner and outer tubes, KTM found that they could get a more compliant action from the fork over small bumps, and this has allowed them to firm up the fork’s compression damping.
 Spring rates remain unchanged on all models, but the bolstered damping across the range helps hold the fork up in its stroke better, improves progression and assists bottoming resistance.

 AND … HOW DO THEY PERFORM?